gcarbo01/db-schema-design-guidelines/README.md

 .
 A TenantId field can be placed at the aggregate root level only. <br>
 .
 A TenantId field can be placed in every database table, not just the domain root entity.
 Despite the data evident data redundancy, this option is valid because it clarifies the data models and avoids making silly mistakes when querying or manipulating datasets.<br>
 <br>
-About how to propagate the TenantIds in a distributed environment, it could be assumed that TenantsId fit into the reference data category.
+About how to propagate the TenantIds in a distributed environment, it could be assumed that the ``TenantId`` concept fit into the reference data category.
 So, there should be a master table with all the reference data somewhere in the eco-system, and it will be used as the source of truth to propagate all new data or changes to any reference data dataset, to all microservices through the reference-data-propagation-rails whatever this has been decided to be.
 So, it could be treated as any other reference data set. <br>

 ### Infrastructure and platform design
 From the infrastructure design perspective, these designs have been evolving and being discussed on the open in later years.
 Building large scalable SaaS applications was only a thing of big players.
-But more and more architects confront this scenario and need patterns and best practices.
-Analysing all the articles cited below in the reference section, which are from Microsoft and other sources.
-These are the variations proposed:<br>
+But increasingly, more architects confront this scenario and develop patterns and best practices.
+So, I analysed the best articles available when writing this (cited below in the reference section, which is from Microsoft and other sources); these are the variations proposed:<br>
 .
 Single-tenant deployments <br>
 .
 Fully multitenant deployments <br>
 .
 Vertically partitioned deployments <br>